joeavanzato/LogBoost/README.md

 -separator [string] (default="=") - Used when -convert is specified to try and parse kv style logging.
 Example - if log is in format k1=v1,k2=v2 then the separator would be '='
 -delimiter [string] (default=",") - Used when -convert is specified to try and parse kv style logging.
 Example - if log is in format k1=v1,k2=v2 then the delimiter would be ','

+-passthrough [bool] (default=false) - If specified, will skip any enrichment tasks and just convert input to CSV.

 -dns [bool] (default=false) - Tell LogBoost to perform reverse-lookups on detected IP addresses to find currently associated domains.